aryananand27/task-management-assign/README.md

-# Task Management System - Backend
+# Task Management System

-Welcome to the backend of the Task Management System!
+Welcome to the Task Management System!
 This is a RESTful API built with Node.js, Express, and Sequelize, designed to manage tasks with PostgreSQL as the database.
-This README will guide you through setting up and running the backend on your local machine.
+This README will guide you through setting up and running the backend annd frontend on your local machine.

 ## Table of Contents
 - [Prerequisites](#prerequisites)